Ann155a/graph_scraping/README.md

 # Scraping graphs for analysis
-This code serves to convert graph data into tabular form for further elaboration. \
+This code serves to convert graphic data into tabular form for further elaboration. \
 Example included from: [INSTAT](https://www.instat.gov.al)